-If you already take a multi, make sure the one you are taking is of the highest quality.
+If you already take a multi, make sure that the one you are taking is high quality.

 Contrary to what many people believe, the FDA does not “approve” supplements or test them for purity or effectiveness.

-Memory supplements have become a huge business and too many companies are trying to cash in on this growing market.
+Memory supplements have become a huge business and too many companies are trying to cash in.

-Several popular brain supplements have come under fire from the FDA or have had class actions suits filed against them for making false claims, not reporting side effects, or failing to comply with Good Manufacturing Practices.
-(42, 43, 44, 45, 46)
+Several popular brain supplements have come under fire from the FDA or have had class action suits filed against them for making false claims, not reporting side effects, or failing to comply with Current Good Manufacturing Practices.

 And not all supplements for the brain contain ingredients that do anything for your memory.

-When choosing a memory supplement, look for one that contains therapeutically effective amounts of one or more of these proven memory enhancers:
+When choosing a memory supplement, look for one that contains therapeutic dosages of one or more of these proven memory enhancers: